TREK Tinglayan: Silver Linings

 November 04, 2013 Voluntourism

-Buscalan, Kalinga is fast becoming a popular destination in the Philippines.
-It has a rich unexplored beauty, including majestic rice terraces, and is home to tattooed women and warriors.
-People come here to get inked by Apo Whang-Od, a mambabatok or traditional tattooist.
+Buscalan, located in Kalinga, is rapidly emerging as a popular destination in the Philippines.
+It boasts unexplored beauty, including majestic rice terraces, and is home to tattooed women and warriors.
+Visitors come here to get inked by Apo Whang-Od, a mambabatok or traditional tattooist.

-I never ever thought that a TREK would come that I could not join.
-But God has His ways, and I never question that.
+I never thought a trek would come that I couldn't join, but God has His ways, and I don't question that.

-Weeks after TREK Mapedya, I joined a climb in Mt.
+Weeks after TREK Mapedya, I participated in a climb to Mt.
 Tabeyoc, which was on my bucket list, with other TREK volunteers.
-That was where the accident happened.
-I tripped on a protruded root, which broke my left leg.
+That's where the accident occurred.
+I tripped on a protruding root, breaking my left leg.
 I had to be brought down on a makeshift hammock.
-It was damaged so badly, I had to go on surgery, which left me in crutches for months.
+The injury was severe, requiring surgery, and I was left on crutches for months.

-Despite having had almost eight months for recovery, I will still not be up for the long, overnight road trip, from Manila to Tabuk, then Tabuk to Buscalan.
-I also definitely could not trek for hours, being still on crutches.
+Accepting the reality that I couldn't resume my hobby anytime soon meant I couldn't join TREK Tinglayan.
+Despite nearly eight months of recovery, I wouldn't be ready for the long, overnight road trip from Manila to Tabuk, then Tabuk to Buscalan.
+I also couldn't trek for hours, still relying on crutches.

-So, I involved myself as much as I could in the preparation of the TREK.
+So, I involved myself as much as possible in the preparation for the TREK.

 The Outreach